 The way we want to think about it is that no matter where we are in the organization, we are serving the same merchant.
 In addition to developing a design system, we are building a knowledge base that allows someone from Sofia to be empathetic to a merchant’s experience in Brazil or Chile.

 How effective has this been for you?

 It’s an exciting journey and we’re still in the middle of it.
 I think these are fundamental tools and ways to think.
 But of course, they all work a little bit differently in each organisation.
-And you need to figure out what makes your organisation unique and how you adapt them to this to take them on this journey.
+And you need to figure out what makes your organization unique and how to adapt the process to your context to take them on this journey.